← Back to 史記

 35

 Music is that which moves within.
 Ritual is that which moves without.
-Therefore ritual masters its modesty; music masters its fullness.
+Therefore, ritual masters its modesty; music masters its fullness.
 Ritual modest and advances; takes advancing as pattern.
-Music full and returns; takes returning as pattern.
+When music reaches fullness and returns, it takes return as its pattern.
 Ritual modest but does not advance, then diminishes.
-Music full but does not return, then dissolute.
-Therefore ritual has repayment and music has return.
+When music reaches fullness but does not return, it becomes dissolute.
+Therefore, ritual has reciprocal response, and music has return.
 Ritual obtains its repayment then joyful; music obtains its return then peaceful.
 Ritual's repayment, music's return—their meaning is one.

 36